inbloom/ldap-in-memory/README.md

 2. Build the artifacts: `mvn clean install package`.
 3. Copy the resulting war file into your Java servlet container/application server (e.g. Tomcat or Jetty).
 4. Make the required resources are available on the classpath:

-  1. ldap-inmemory-config.xml
+  1. `ldap-inmemory-config.xml`
   2. Resources specified within the XML must exist relative to classpath:

-    - ldif/ldap-schema.ldif (Replace with LDIF schema export if customized, one schema for all LDIFs.)
+    - `src/test/resources/ldif/ldap-schema.ldif` (Replace with LDIF schema export if customized, one schema for all LDIFs.)
-    - ldif/2014_01_16_ldap_export.ldif.modified (Replace with LDIFs, if customized.)
+    - `src/test/resources/ldif/2014_01_16_ldap_export.ldif.modified` (Replace with LDIFs, if customized.)
 5. Start the server.
 6. Verify proper functionality using [Apache Directory Studio](https://directory.apache.org/studio/).